Anoenymous/DaL/README.md

+# Predicting Software Performance with Divide-and-Learn
-This repository contains the key codes and full data used in the paper **_'Predicting Software Performance with Divide-and-Learn'_**.
+This repository contains the key codes, full data used, and the suppplementary tables in the paper **_'Predicting Software Performance with Divide-and-Learn'_**.

 # Documents